andyatkinson/andyatkinson.github.io/_posts/2021-07-30-postgresql-index-maintenance.md

 Indexes can be utilized to avoid slow sequential scans (scanning all rows) in high row count tables when querying a small filtered set rows (high selectivity filter).

-However there can be a tendency to over-index applications and indexes are not "free" in terms of their impact to writes rate, disk usage and IO.
-I know I am guilty of over-indexing in my past working experience.
+However there can be a tendency to over-index applications and indexes are not "free" in terms of their impact to storage and disk IO.
+I know I had a tendency to over-index in my past experience.

 So perhaps your application has some over-indexing, and some maintenance and pruning is in order.
 Let's look at cleanups in these categories: